 History of the Youth Symphony of Southern Oregon

-Founded by music teachers and members of the Rogue Valley Symphony Orchestra to provide accomplished young instrumental musicians with opportunities to learn and play standard orchestral literature with their peers, the Youth Symphony's first concert was held in Ashland on December 4, 1988.
+Founded by music teachers and members of the Rogue Valley Symphony Orchestra in order to provide accomplished young instrumental musicians with opportunities to learn and play standard orchestral literature, the Youth Symphony's first concert was held in Ashland on December 4, 1988.
 YSSO conductors have included Clarence Shaw, Arthur Shaw, Fred Palmer, Sylvain Fremaux, Phillip Bayles, Leanna Sterios, Cynthia Hutton, Ellie Malzahn and Faina Podolnaya.

 The YSSO organization initiated a Concerto Competition for advanced Youth Symphony musicians in 1990.
 A Preparatory Orchestra for intermediate level musicians was formed in 1991.
 Cynthia Hutton, D.M.A., was named Music Director and Conductor of the Youth Symphony and the Preparatory Orchestra in 1995.
 That year, the season was expanded to include Concert Series performances in professional venues in Grants Pass, Medford and Ashland.